wp-sms/wp-sms/readme.txt

 A powerful SMS Messaging/Texting plugin for WordPress

 == Description ==
-By WP SMS you can add the ability of SMS sending to your WordPress product.
-So you can send SMS to your newsletter subscribers or your users and get their attentions to your site and products.
+By WP-SMS you can add the ability of SMS sending to your WordPress product.
+So you can send SMS/MMS to your newsletter subscribers or your users and get their attentions to your site and products.

-Using WP SMS you can enjoy many features, You can
+Using WP-SMS you can enjoy many features, You can

-* Send SMS to either your users’ numbers or specific numbers
+* Send SMS/MMS to either your users’ numbers or specific numbers
 * Get your users’ mobile numbers when they subscribe to your newsletters
 * Send SMS automatically to users and admins in different situations
 * Increase the security by two step verification